CalebGriffin089/Assignment/README.md

 - groupId: string, ID of the group the user is requesting to join.
 This ID is passed as a string but will be parsed as an integer while searching for the group.

 ## Return Values:
-- Internal server errors (e.g., file read/write issues or corrupted data):
+- Internal server errors:
-    - { "error": "Internal server error (file)" }
+    - { "error": "Internal server error" }
-- Error Parsing file:
-    - { error: "Corrupted (file) data" }
-- User not found:
-    - { "error": "User not found" }
-- User is banned:
-    - { error: "User is banned and cannot join a group" }
 - Group not found:
-    - { "error": "Group not found" }
+    - { "success": false, "message": "Group not found" }
 - User is already a member of the group:
-    - { "error": "User is already a member of this group" }
+    - { "success": false, "message": "User is already in the group" }
+- Failed to update the user:
+    - { "success": false, "message": "Failed to update the user" }
-- Failed to upload file:
+- Failed to update the group:
-    - { error: "Failed to update (filename) file" }
+    - { "success": false, "message": "Failed to update the group" }
 - On success:
-    - { valid: true }
+    - { "success": true, "message": "User added to the group" }
 ## How It Works:
-1. User Existence Check:
-    - The system checks if the user exists in Users.txt.
-If the user does not exist, the appropriate error is returned
-2. Banned User Check:
-    - If the user is found, the system then checks if the user is banned.
-If the user is banned, the appropriate error is returned
-3. Group Existence Check:
-    - The system checks if the specified group exists in Groups.txt.
-If the group does not exist, the appropriate error is returned
-4. Group Membership Check:
-    - The system checks if the user is already a member of the group.
-If the user is already a member, the appropriate error is returned
-5. Update Files
-    - The user's name is added to the group's member list in Groups.txt
-    - The group ID is added to the user's list of groups in Users.txt.
-    - The user's group request is removed from groupRequests.txt.
-6. Return Success:
-    - Once the files are updated successfully, the system returns:
-      { "valid": true }.
+Adds a user to a group by verifying the user and group exist, preventing duplicate membership, updating both user and group records, and removing any related join requests from the groupRequests collection.

 # Accept Users:
 ## Method:
 -	HTTP POST